 In November 2021, we issued in an underwritten public offering an aggregate of 46,000,000 shares of common stock at a purchase price per share of \$1.25 for \$54.0 million in net proceeds after payment of underwriter discounts and commissions and other underwriter offering costs.
 GMS Ventures purchased an aggregate of 16,000,000 shares of common stock in the public offering at the public offering price per share.
-In connection with the underwritten public offering, we issued the underwriter warrants to purchase up to an aggregate of 2,100,000 shares of common stock at an exercise price of \$1.5625 per share, which warrants have a 5-year term.
+In connection with the underwritten public offering, we issued the underwriter warrants to purchase up to an aggregate of 2,100,000 shares of common stock at an exercise price of \$1.5625 per share, which warrants have a five-year term.

-During the period from October 2021 through April 2022, we sold 3,440,416 shares of common stock under, and generated \$6.7 million in net proceeds from, the ATM Offering after payment of fees to the sales agent of \$0.2 million.
+During the nine months ended June 30, 2022, we sold 3,440,416 shares of common stock under, and generated \$6.7 million in net proceeds from, the ATM Offering after payment of fees to the sales agent of \$0.2 million.

 We evaluated whether there are conditions or events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern.
-As of March 31, 2022, we had an accumulated deficit of \$377.1 million.
-In addition, \$22.6 million of unsecured promissory notes, which bear interest compounding daily and mature January 1, 2023 and a \$0.2 million loan granted pursuant to the PPP of the CARES Act are outstanding as of March 31, 2022.
-The PPP loan was fully repaid on May 2, 2022.
+As of June 30, 2022, we had an accumulated deficit of \$394.6 million.
+In addition, \$10.8 million of principal and accrued interest under an unsecured promissory note, which bears interest compounding daily and mature January 1, 2023.
 As a result, there is substantial doubt about our ability to continue as a going concern.
-Our current cash resources of \$58.4 million as of March 31, 2022 are expected to fund our operations through the anticipated approval of the ONS-5010 BLA expected in the first calendar quarter of 2023.
+Our current cash resources of \$26.0 million as of June 30, 2022 are expected to fund our operations into the first calendar quarter of 2023.

-Our future operations are highly dependent on a combination of factors, including (i) the timely and successful completion of additional financing discussed above, (ii) our ability to successfully begin marketing of our product candidates or complete revenue-generating partnerships with other companies, (iii) the success of our research and development, (iv) the development of competitive therapies by other biotechnology and pharmaceutical companies, and, ultimately, (v) regulatory approval and market acceptance of our proposed future products.
+Our future operations are highly dependent on a combination of factors, including (i) the timely and successful completion of additional financing discussed above; (ii) our ability to successfully begin marketing of our product candidates or complete revenue-generating partnerships with other companies; (iii) the success of our research and development; (iv) the development of competitive therapies by other biotechnology and pharmaceutical companies; and, ultimately, (v) regulatory approval and market acceptance of our proposed future products.